 - Environmental factors (e.g., secondhand smoke)

-- Intracellular neurofibrillary tangles: composed of hyperphosphorylated tau protein
+- Tangles are composed of hyperphosphorylated tau protein (an insoluble microtubule-associated protein).

 - Less common symptoms